-Students are expected to conduct themselves responsibly, honestly, and with due consideration for others while enrolled in Harvard Extension School, including distance courses, and on Harvard University property, as well as in all of their interactions and communications with members of the Harvard community.
+Students are expected to conduct themselves responsibly, honestly, and with due respect and consideration for others while enrolled in Harvard Extension School, on Harvard University property, and in all their interactions and communications with their fellow members of the Harvard community.

 Students who violate the conduct policy are adjudicated by the Administrative Board and may be subject to disciplinary action, including, but not limited to, withdrawal from a course or program or permanent suspension from Extension School.

 Concerns regarding student conduct that are brought before the Administration Board include inappropriately behaving toward or communicating with University faculty, staff, or fellow students; misrepresentations of any kind, including University affiliation as well as prior academic or professional experience; disturbing orderly academic functions and processes; violating the rules and regulations of any University department; or the unauthorized use of University facilities or equipment.